Hunger Council OF Franklin & Grand Isle Counties

 Most recent Hunger Council of Franklin & Grand Isle Counties meeting:

-The Hunger Council of Franklin & Grand Isle Counties met last on Monday, December 3rd.
-The group connected with the new and incumbent State Legislators to share local priorities and programs, and discussed ways for the Council to support Legislators while they are representing the region in Montpelier.
+The Hunger Council of Franklin & Grand Isle Counties met last on Monday, February 11th.
+The group heard from local and statewide experts on transportation and transit, and shared ideas on creative ways to increase access to food via transit services.
 The meeting agenda is available HERE and meeting minutes are available HERE.

 Upcoming Hunger Council Meetings: